SimplGy/simplgy.github.io/blog/_posts/2015-05-09-revisiting-c.md

 ---
 title: Javascript Dev Revisits the `C` programming language after 14 years
-excerpt: I hadn't written a line of C since learning it in an AP community college class.
-Meow I'm back.
+excerpt: I hadn't written a line of C since learning it in a high-school AP class.
 banner: http://simple.gy/img/apollo-13-eva-test.jpg
 bannerCaption: "Photo Credit: http://unsplash.com"
 ---

-I hadn't written a line of C in 14 years, not since the *Intro to Computer Programming* class with Treyton "T-Rex" Williams I took at Columbia State Communitiy College.
+I hadn't written a line of C in 14 years, not since the *Intro to Computer Programming* class with Treyton "T-Rex" Williams I took at Columbia State Community College.
 He was a great professor.
 I hope he's doing well.

 Revisiting C was fun.
 There are some tidbits I took from it that were really useful to me.
 This post collects the best bits.